COVID-19: travel health notice for all travellers

 Medical services and facilities

-Medical services and facilities do not meet Canadian standards.
+Medical services and facilities vary throughout the country.
+They may not be up to the standards you might expect in Canada.
 Private hospitals and clinics located in cities are often better staffed and equipped than public or rural facilities.
-Cash payment is expected at time of service.
-Medical evacuation, which can be very expensive, may be necessary in the event of serious illness or injury.
+Most medical facilities expect cash payment at the time of service.

 Keep in Mind...